 Advice from Travel Experts on Delays/Cancellations

-Roman Shteyn, co-founder of RewardExpert, a free service that helps people take full advantage of their credit card and travel reward programs, has this advice on delays and cancellations:
+Roman Shteyn, co-founder of RewardExpert, a free service that helps people take full advantage of their credit card and travel reward programs, has this advice regarding delays and cancellations:

 Delay and cancellation protection in the U.S.